 Tipped in on next two fly leaves are notes by William Stirling (1864) and Archibald Stirling (1925) on blue writing paper.

 Engraved, u.l., 38; u.r. outside pm. in graphite: 38; l.l., engraved, 57(barely inked); b.c. inside pm. in graphite: Bárbaros!

 Charles Blanc; bought for 20 pounds from Colnaghi, April 1863 by William Stirling, Keir (later Stirling-Maxwell); Archibald Stirling; Mr. and Mrs. Philip Hofer, Cambridge, MA; purchased from R. M. Light, Boston, June 12, 1974 (original vote June 13, 1973).

-Gift of G. O. Mohawk Paper Mills, Inc., and Fund in memory of Horatio Greenough Curtis
+Museum purchase with funds donated by G. O. Mohawk Paper Mills, Inc., and Fund in memory of Horatio Greenough Curtis